ninjacon991/platform/STYLE-GUIDE.md

 Instructions on how to use ESLint with your favourite editor can be found here: [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations)

 This is an abridged version of the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react#airbnb-reactjsx-style-guide).
-Anything that is unclear here follow that guide.
+Follow that guide if anything is unclear here.
 If there is a conflict, follow what is said below.

 ### General